Skip to main content

 The re-articulation of “PHR identifiable health information” and the introduction of a definition for “covered health care provider” are central to this expansion.
 The FTC has made it clear that “PHR identifiable health information” includes data that is merely linked to a persistent unique identifier, such as a device ID or mobile advertising ID.

 This interpretation is critical, as it directly addresses the technical mechanisms by which user data is tracked and shared with ad-tech and data-broker ecosystems.
-By defining a breach as an “unauthorized acquisition,” the FTC has positioned itself to police the of health data as a primary violation, independent of a traditional cybersecurity intrusion.
+By defining a breach as an “unauthorized acquisition,” the FTC has positioned itself to police the unauthorized disclosure of health data as a primary violation, independent of a traditional cybersecurity intrusion.

 How Have Recent Enforcement Actions Shaped the Rule?